 The Bottom Line

-Drinking water simply doesn’t hydrate the skin the way you might have been lead to believe.
-As I always say, skin cells are like fish in that they need water to survive.
-Applying topical hydration via skincare products is the most effective way to plump up thirsty skin cells and get that dewy, fresh-looking skin you’re after.
+There you have it.
+Drinking water simply doesn’t hydrate the skin the way you might have been led to believe.
+As I always say, skin cells are like fish in that they need water to live.
+Applying topical hydration via skincare products is the most effective way to plump up thirsty skin cells and get that dewy, healthy-looking skin you’re after.

 There’s one final thing you should know.
-Dry and dehydrated skin are not the same thing and they each need to be addressed differently.
+There’s a difference between dry and dehydrated skin.
+They each need to be addressed differently.
 To sum it up, dry skin needs oil and dehydrated skin needs water.
 Make sure you know which one you’re dealing with before trying to fix it.

 Celebrity Esthetician & Skincare Expert